mrismanaziz/Reforestation/README.md

-## What happens to a frog's car when it breaks down?
-It gets toad.
+## I was shocked when I was diagnosed as colorblind...
+It came out of the purple.